Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

 Body Parameter | Description | Required?
 -------------- | ----------- | ---------
-accountNumber | The customer's account number for the loan associated with the claim | N adjusterName	| The primary adjuster for the claim | Y adjusterEmailAddress | The email address associated with the primary adjuster for the claim | Y adjusterPhoneNumber | The phone number associated with the primary adjuster for the claim | Y carrierId | The GUID of the carrier associated with the claim | Y causeOfLoss | The cause of loss listed on the claim.
+accountNumber | The customer's account number for the loan associated with the claim | N adjusterName	| The primary adjuster for the claim | N adjusterEmailAddress | The email address associated with the primary adjuster for the claim | N adjusterPhoneNumber | The phone number associated with the primary adjuster for the claim | N carrierId | The GUID of the carrier associated with the claim | Y causeOfLoss | The cause of loss listed on the claim.
 These causes can be one of the following: "Single-Vehicle Collision", "Multi-Vehicle Collision", "Wind/Hail", "Fire", "Flood", "Vandalism", "Theft", "Other" | N claimNumber | The claim number as noted by the carrier | Y